 ◾The names of any outside advisors

 Prospective buyers eventually will want to review your financial figures.
-A Balance Sheet is not normally necessary unless the sale price of your business would be well over the $1 million figure.
-Buyers want to see income and expenses.
-They want to know if they can make the payments on the business (more on this later) and still make a living.
+A Balance Sheet is also very important because a buyer needs to understand the working capital needs of the business.
+Buyers want to see income and expenses they also want to know if they can make the payments on the business (more on this later) and still make a living.
 Let’s face it, if your business is not making a living wage for someone, it probably can’t be sold.
-You may be able to find a buyer who is willing to take the risk, or an experienced industry professional who only looks for location, etc. and feels that he or she can increase business
+You may be able to find a buyer who is willing to take the risk, or an experienced industry professional who only looks for location, etc. and feels that he or she can increase business.